menandmice/micetro_docs/guides/implementation/central_mssql.rst

 2. **Normal User/Password Authentication**:

-   For this method, you'll need to configure the ``preferences.cfg`` file as follows:
+   For this method, configure the ``preferences.cfg`` file as follows:

    .. code-block::